Environmental Activist’s Tool Box

 Is there an environmental issue that you wish to affect?
 Need help getting started?
 The following information is presented to guide you through the process of community grassroots advocacy.
 It considers the logistical steps to defining your message, gaining supporters, spreading the word, contacting your legislators, and impacting change.

 1. Define your message.
 Establish a clear message around which to build your campaign.
 Try to be concise and compelling.
 Highlight the problem, possible solutions, and incentives for others to get involved.

 2. Networking: A multi-faceted approach.
 Where legislative decisions are involved, there is strength in numbers.
 Spread your message using diverse methods for broader community support.
 Send your message via blast emails, post on bulletin boards and in public spaces, install in community newsletters, and actively reach out to different community groups with vested interests in the issue.
-The North Carolina Conservation Network provides helpful advice in the link below.
+The Seattle Audubon Society provides helpful advice in the link below.